 Upon detection of the new client or the supplicant, the port on the switch (authenticator) will be enabled and set to the "unauthorised" state.
 In this state, only 802.1X traffic will be allowed; other traffic, such as DHCP and Hypertext Transfer Protocol (HTTP), will be blocked at the data link layer.
 The authenticator will send out the EAP-Request identity to the supplicant, the supplicant will then send out the EAP-response packet that the authenticator will forward to the authenticating server.
-The authenticating server can accept or reject the EAP-Request; if it accepts the request, the authenticator will set the port to the "authorised" mode and normal traffic will be allowed.
+The authenticator will set the port to the "authorised" mode and normal traffic will be allowed.
 When the supplicant logs off, he will send an EAP-logoff message to the authenticator.
 The authenticator will then set the port to the "unauthorised" state, once again blocking all non-EAP traffic.